 Varick narrowly escaped the force of the blow.
 He sidestepped, trying to throw the agile woman off balance.

-Terina threw a piston like side kick with her right leg.
+Terina threw a piston-like side kick with her right leg.

 Terina rushed to her opponent’s weak side.
 She hacked at her foe with untamed berserker energy.

+Snarling, Varick bounded up off the sand.
+He heaved the weight of his greatsword before him to easily deflect the blow.
 Following up, her broadsword arched from overhead with maximum momentum and force.

 Varick ducked under the blow and fell instantaneously into a roll to his feet.